Docklands Stadium: Stadium features

 The ends of the ground, where the AFL goal posts are located, are named after the two leading goalkickers in VFL/AFL history: the northern end is the Lockett End, after Tony Lockett; and the southern end is the Coventry End, after Gordon Coventry.
 Some clubs informally use alternative names during their home games in place of those to honour their own histories.

-Usage
+Use

 Australian rules football

-As of 2021, five AFL teams have deals in place to play home games at Docklands Stadium:
+As of 2024, five AFL teams have deals in place to play home games at Docklands Stadium: